Infineon/low-side-switch-shield-btf3050te/README.md

 ## Usage

 Please see the example sketches in the `/examples` directory.
 We will guide you through the provided examples using a BTF3050TE Low-Side Switch Shield in combination with an Arduino UNO.
+Before you can use the examples, ensure that you have installed the Arduino IDE as described [here](https://www.arduino.cc/en/Guide).

-For an example with DAVE and the Infineon XMC1100 Boot Kit, go to the [Boards Homepage](https://www.infineon.com/cms/en/product/evaluation-boards/shield_btf3050te/) and [download this Example](https://www.infineon.com/dgdl/Infineon-Low_Side_Switch_Shield_Dave_Example_Software-SW-v01_00-EN.zip?fileId=5546d46256fb43b30157480aec6f1ab7&da=t).
+For an example with DAVE and the Infineon XMC1100 Boot Kit, go to the [boards homepage](https://www.infineon.com/cms/en/product/evaluation-boards/shield_btf3050te/) and [download this example](https://www.infineon.com/dgdl/Infineon-Low_Side_Switch_Shield_Dave_Example_Software-SW-v01_00-EN.zip?fileId=5546d46256fb43b30157480aec6f1ab7&da=t).

 ## Additional Information